Unit 1 - Practice Quiz

 Cayley-Hamilton theorem Medium

-A. The rank of a rectangular matrix
+A. The exact eigenvalues of a matrix without solving polynomials

 B. The trace of a non-square matrix

-D. Higher powers and the inverse of a square matrix
+C. Higher powers and the inverse of a square matrix

 38 If a system of linear equations in variables has a singular coefficient matrix (), the system can be: